damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### Behavior of -InputObject:

 Until Module 8.3.0, -InputObject supports passing an in memory object to additional cmdlet in pipeline.
-Due to above design, updating resources becomes a multi step approeach.
+Due to above design, updating resources becomes a multi step approach.

 With the new module release, -InputObject parameter set would be changing for a seamless experience.